-At Ryan & Ryan in Naperville, we are just as tough when it comes to defending people facing domestic violence charges.
+At Jim Ryan & Associates in Naperville, we are just as tough when it comes to defending people facing domestic violence charges.
 We are dedicated to criminal defense, and our goal is always to protect your rights.
-We represent people the Chicago metropolitan area with a focus in DuPage County, the western suburbs and Naperville.
+We represent people in the Chicago metropolitan area with a focus in DuPage County, the western suburbs and Naperville.

 In domestic violence cases, even before a conviction the court can issue temporary orders of protection.
 If you have been accused of a violation of an order of protection, you may face additional criminal charges or other serious consequences.
-We are prepared to defend you in contempt of court or violation of a protection order cases in addition to the domestic assault charge.
+We are prepared to defend you in a contempt of court case or violation of a protection order case in addition to the domestic assault charge.